Suwayomi/Suwayomi-Server/CONTRIBUTING.md

 ## How does Tachidesk-Server work?
 This project has two components:
 1. **Server:** contains the implementation of [tachiyomi's extensions library](https://github.com/tachiyomiorg/extensions-lib) and uses an Android compatibility library to run jar libraries converted from apk extensions.
-All this concludes to serving a REST API.
+All this concludes to serving a GraphQL API.
 2. **WebUI:** A React SPA(`create-react-app`) project that works with the server to do the presentation located at https://github.com/Suwayomi/Tachidesk-WebUI

+### API
+#### GraphQL
+*Only available in the preview at the moment*

+The GraphQL API can be queried with a POST request to `/api/graphql`.
+There is also the GraphiQL IDE accessible by the browser at `/api/graphql` to perform ad-hoc queries and explore the API.

+#### REST
+> [!WARNING]
+>
+> Soon to be deprecated

+The REST API can be queried at `/api/v1`.
+An interactive Swagger API explorer is available at `/api/swagger-ui`.

 ## Why a web app?
 This structure is chosen to